Sales & Communication: Close Like a Pro

 How to actually use "Sales Is Helping (Not Slime)"

-This is a concept lesson inside Sales & Communication: Close Like a Pro.
+This is a concept lesson inside Sales & Communication: Close Like a Pro — a business / sales discipline.
 Read it once for understanding, then come back with a real situation in mind.
 The list below tells you exactly how to convert reading time into ability.

 Common mistakes (and the fix for each)